Looking for car stereos?Start shopping

 Look at it this way: You're good enough at what you do to afford a Lamborghini Murcielago, so why should you settle for anything less than the best in stereo sound?

 The Murcielago's standard radio is a Lamborghini-branded AM/FM/CD receiver connected to four speakers located in the scissor doors.
 The receiver and speaker locations are the same for the coupe and the targa-topped convertible.
 A touchscreen nav system was available as an option, but we have not yet had a chance to research that radio.
 (Editor's Note: If you have one, drop by some time – our research team would love to meet you.)

 A variety of single-DIN (2" tall) receivers will fit in the standard radio cavity, so you have plenty of options.
-A digital media receiver is a great choice for this car, because, let's face it, there isn't a lot of room in there for a ten-pound CD case.
+A digital media receiver is a great choice for the Murcielago because, let's face it, there isn't a lot of room in this car for a ten-pound CD case.
 These all-digital receivers (there's no CD player) let you enjoy music from a variety of sources, including your smartphone.
 If you do want to play CDs, there are numerous stereos that will fit.

 The Murcielago's factory radio (Crutchfield Research Photo)